jameshughes89/cs4XX-EvolutionaryComputation/site/topics/overview/overview.rst

     * Genetic Algorithms

-        * Typically have a string/array encoding
+        * Typically have a string or array/list encoding

     * Evolutionary Strategies